-- a.
-The City agrees to notify the Unions no later than the date a department sends out Requests for Proposals when contracting out of a City service and authorization of the Board of Supervisors is necessary in order to enter into said contract. - b.
-Upon request by the Union, the City shall make available for inspection any and all pertinent background and/or documentation relating to the service contemplated to be contracted out. - 105. c.
-Prior to any final action being taken by the city to accomplish the contracting out, the City agrees to hold informational meetings with the Union to discuss and attempt to resolve issues relating to such matters including, but not limited to: - 106.
-(1) possible alternatives to contracting or subcontracting; - 107.
-(2) questions regarding current and intended levels of service; - 108.
-(3) questions regarding the Controller's certification pursuant to Charter Section 10.104-15. - 109.
-(4) questions relating to possible excessive overhead in the City's administrative-supervisory/worker ratio; and - 110.
-(5) questions relating to the effect on individual worker productivity by providing labor saving devices; - 111. d.
-The City agrees that it will take all appropriate steps to ensure the presence at said meetings of those officers and employees (excluding the Board of Supervisors) of the City who are responsible in some manner for the decision to contract so that the particular issues may be fully explored by the Union and the City.

-2. ADVANCE NOTICE TO UNIONS ON PERSONAL SERVICES CONTRACTS

-a.
-Departments shall notify the Unions of proposed personal services contracts where such services could potentially be performed by represented classifications.
+- 108. - a.
+The City agrees to notify the Unions no later than the date a department sends out Requests for Proposals when contracting out of a City service and authorization of the Board of Supervisors is necessary in order to enter into said contract.

+109. b. any ar request by the Union, the City shall make available for inspection and all pertinent background and/or documentation relating to the e contemplated to be contracted out.
+110. c. contrac Union to any final action being taken by the city to accomplish the cting out, the City agrees to hold informational meetings with the to discuss and attempt to resolve issues relating to such matters ing, but not limited to: 111.
+(1) possible alternatives to contracting or subcontracting; 112.
+(2) questions regarding current and intended levels of service; 113.
+(3) questions regarding the Controller's certification pursuant to Charter Section 10.104-15, 114.
+(4) questions relating to possible excessive overhead in the City's administrative-supervisory/worker ratio; and 115.
+(5) questions relating to the effect on individual worker productivity by providing labor saving devices; 116. d. at said Superv decisio ity agrees that it will take all appropriate steps to ensure the presence meetings of those officers and employees (excluding the Board of visors) of the City who are responsible in some manner for the on to contract so that the particular issues may be fully explored by ion and the City.
+2. ANCE FRACT NOTICE TO UNIONS ON PERSONAL SERVICES 117. a.
+Depart contrac S tments shall notify the Unions of proposed personal services cts where such services could potentially be performed by ented classifications.
+At the time the City issues a Request for contracts where such services could potentially be performed by represented classifications.
 At the time the City issues a Request for Proposals ("RFP")/Request for Qualifications ("RFQ"), or thirty (30) days prior to the submission of a PSC request to the Department of Human Resources and/or the Civil Service Commission, whichever occurs first, the City shall notify the affected union(s) of any personal services contract(s), including a copy of the draft PSC summary form, where such services could potentially be performed by represented classifications.

 b.
-If an affected Union and member of the PEC wishes to meet with a department over a proposed personal services contract, the affected union must make its request to the appropriate department within two weeks after the union's receipt of the department's notice.
+If an affected Union wishes to meet with a department over a proposed personal services contract, the affected union must make its request to the appropriate department within two weeks after the union's receipt of the department's notice.